ONS-Innovation/prt_db/README.md

 Filling in the `<Full Name>` and `<ONS Email Address>` with your own details.

-### Setup
+### First Time Setup

-Before using Sqitch to deploy our database model, we need to create the database within the PostgreSQL container.
+When running the PostgreSQL database for the first time, you will need to create a new database for the project.
+This is done using the `docker exec` command to run a command inside the PostgreSQL container.

 To do this, run the following command:

 ```bash
     docker exec -it postgres psql -U postgres -c "CREATE DATABASE prt_db;"
 ```

 This will create a new database called `prt_db` within the PostgreSQL container.
 Once the database is created, you can use Sqitch to deploy the database model.